2018–19 NHL season

 The 2018–19 NHL season was the 102nd season of operation (101st season of play) of the National Hockey League.
 31 teams competed in an 82-game regular season.
 The regular season began on October 3, 2018, and ended on April 6, 2019.
 The 2019 Stanley Cup playoffs began on April 10, 2019, and the Stanley Cup Finals concluded on June 12, 2019, with the St. Louis Blues winning their first Stanley Cup in the Finals over the Boston Bruins in seven games.

 League business

 Salary cap

-On June 21, 2018, the National Hockey League Players' Association announced that the salary cap would be set at $79.5 million per team for the 2018–19 season.
+On June 21, 2018, the National Hockey League Players' Association announced that the salary cap would be set at US$79.5 million per team for the 2018–19 season.

 Rule changes

-No major rule changes have been implemented this season.
+No major rule changes were implemented this season.

 On-ice ads in the rink corners

 After a trial during the 2018 All-Star Game and China games, the NHL began to allow teams to sell on-ice advertising placements in the corners of the rink.
-NHL chief revenue officer Keith Wachtel estimated that these new placements could provide up to $10 million in additional revenue to teams per season.
+NHL chief revenue officer Keith Wachtel estimated that these new placements could provide up to US$10 million in additional revenue to teams per season.
 During the playoffs, these advertising areas will be controlled by the league.